Item

 Jorge Martinez 04:03

-I think so.
-Because they had all they would open up to them and they were able to recommend me to get counseling.
-And you know, they want they want us to succeed and just ensure that we're doing our best.
-And so it was very helpful in ensuring to know that, you know, I wasn't alone and simple to get the help that I needed.
+I think so because they had, I would open up to them and they were able to recommend me to get counseling.
+And you know, they want, they want us to succeed and just ensure that we're doing our best.
+And so it was very helpful and ensuring to know that, you know, I wasn't alone and was able to get the help that I needed.

 Claudia Sanchez 04:21